rezaul-code/PharmacyManagement_details/README.md

 ---

-# 📜 License
+# 💼 Commercial Availability

-This project is licensed for **educational and demonstration purposes**.
+This software is available for **commercial licensing**.

+If you are interested in purchasing the system or integrating it into your pharmacy business, please contact the author.

 ---

 # ⭐ Support

-If you like this project, please **star the repository** ⭐ on GitHub.
+If you like the project concept, please **star this repository** ⭐